 Wirral Met provides outstanding support for students, to help students progress onto apprenticeships, jobs and university.

-In addition to Personal Tutors, Wirral Met has a dedicated team providing additional learning support to those who need it.
+In addition to Personal Tutors, Wirral Met has a dedicated Additional Learning Support team providing support to those who need it.
 The team is there to support your son or daughter with specific learning needs including dyslexia/dyspraxia, physical difficulties, and mental health and well-being.
-Learning Mentors provide support with personal issues, problems relating to finance, time management and study support to help students keep up with their work.
+Pastoral Support Mentors provide support with personal issues, problems relating to finance, time management and study support to help students keep up with their work.

 Wirral Met works in partnership with employers to provide work placements to improve students’ experience and confidence in the workplace, which helps them progress into apprenticeships and jobs.